Inventive minds have come up with solutions promising better sleep, but do they work?

 Or you can try Hush Earplugs, which play soothing sounds throughout the night, offering passive noise reduction.
 The units work through an app with more than a dozen white noise choices.
 Along the same lines is DreamPad.
 You can buy pillows with built-in technology to play gentle tunes audible only to you.

 Sensors that track sleep and record patterns are the hottest things in gadget land.
 Knowledge is power, right?
-There is a plethora of wearable devices, but they arent always comfortable and detract from sleep.
+There are a plethora of wearable devices, but they aren’t always comfortable and detract from sleep.
 Perhaps a better option is Beddit, a very thin sensor that you drape across your bed between your sheets and mattress.
-It collects data via smartphone app on how you slept, how long and even the quality of your breathing.
+It collects data via a smartphone app on how you slept, how long and even the quality of your breathing.

 Equally strange is the Cloud Nine Travel Pillow.
 The user inflates it, then sticks their face into the device, which covers the length of the torso.
 It just looks silly.
 And its makers promise that it will give you the same feeling as flying business class while in coach.
 Nope.
 Not even close!

 Clearly what we know about our individual sleep habits is changed.
 If you’re on the shopping hunt for the next greatest sleep gadget, Dr. Breus shared his advice on Today.com.
 “If you’re interested in learning more, then I am fine with [using sleep trackers],” Breus said.
 “If you are trying to diagnose a sleep disorder, then you are much better off seeing a sleep specialist and getting a sleep study.”

 Eager for more sleep info you can really use?